mthcht/Purpleteam/Detection/Threat Hunting/generic/phishing_attempts_with_html_smuggling.md

 'encrypted2', key, {mode: CryptoJS.mode.ECB });
 document.write(decrypted.toString(CryptoJS.enc.Utf8));</script>
 ```
+*i replaced the encrypted data with 'encrypted1 and 'encrypted2'*

 You can see that the decryption key is embedded within the same HTML file.